 The tips of her fingers throbbed as she gripped the edge of the mattress, her knuckles a mottled white.

 Darkness bubbled out of the wallpaper and burst into long, tacky strings before overtaking everything, plunging the room into shadow.
-Walls seemed to lean in as flowing out from under the bed there came a mist of pure black void.
+Walls leaned in, the room seeming to shrink.
+Out from under the bed there came a mist of pure black void.
 Where it touched her bare feet, cold like icicles—like needles—stabbed through her skin.
 She pulled her legs up as the mist condensed in front of her, flinging itself upwards to the ceiling where tendrils dangled down, coiling and uncoiling as she watched.

-“No,” Maeve whispered, afraid to face it.
-Afraid to look it in the eyes, yet unable to do anything else.
+“No,” Maeve said, afraid to face it.
+Afraid to stare it in the eyes, yet unable to do anything else.
 “No, I won’t.
 I won’t.”

-She opened her mouth to scream and those coiling strands shot down her throat, choking her.
-She tasted oil and bitter blood as she struggled to breathe.
+She opened her mouth to scream, and the black mist shot down her throat, choking her.
+Oil and bitter blood were on her tongue as she struggled to breathe.

 And that next moment, in a blink, she was flung from her body.
 She could see herself from above.
-Watched her skin darken to the color of midnight and her eyes lose any hint of humanity, hatred and violence gleaming there within the inky depths.
-Limbs grew out of her ribs, covered in a fine spray of spikes like rose thorns.
-Her hair soaked in the light and became like a cloak of living shadows around her back.
+Watched her skin darken to the color of midnight, and her eyes lose any hint of humanity, hatred and violence gleaming within the inky depths.
+Limbs grew out of her torso, covered in a fine spray of spikes like rose thorns.
+Her hair soaked in the light and became like a cloak of living shadows flowing down her back.

-The creature she became smiled, revealing rows of pointed teeth and a glistening red tongue.
+The creature she became smiled, revealing rows of pointed black teeth and a glistening red tongue.